nwyche9/Data-Science/README.md

 Logistic_Regression_Project.py:
   a logistic regression model trained off of advertising data check out the comments for more informtion

+Decision Tree and Random Forest
+  This is a Python project looking at both a Random Forest Model and a Decision Tree in order to compare the two.
+  We use Pandas, Numpy, Sci-Kit Learn, Matplotlib and Seaborn.
+  Check out the comments for more information